More Moss! DIY Easter Napkin Rings & Centerpiece

 Heat up that hot glue gun and get to work!
 I recommend laying down a rubber mat or cardboard with wax paper over the top to avoid any heat warping of your surface.

 Apply a generous amount of hot glue to the back of a moss bunny and hold in the steel ring until secured.
 That's it!
 And to think packages of 6 napkin rings can cost $20 or more!
-These similar Pier 1 napkin rings retailed at $3.95 a piece!
+Similar napkin rings at Pier 1 retailed at $3.95 a piece!
 This is my second time making festive napkin rings and I'm starting to wonder why I haven't done it more.
 You might remember these DIY Firework Napkin Rings I made over the 4th of July last year.
 Hmm, what occasion to make them for next!?

 Gold Bunny & Moss Centerpiece

 I love crafting an easy centerpiece.
 I've had fun making a few with a wooden box that my husband made in shop class in high school.
-You can see a few of theme here and here.
 Last year's Easter centerpiece also featured the wooden box.
 This time around, I decided to switch things up.
 I snagged a beautiful wooden piece on clearance at Target around the holidays and have had fun styling it in different ways.
 It's the perfect size to create an EGG-cellent Easter centerpiece.

 What You Need